waldronlab/MultiAssayExperiment/README.md

 involved.
 Here is a [calendar](https://www.google.com/calendar/embed?src=9ar0qc8mpkv6b9intgmdcdf0ss%40group.calendar.google.com&ctz=America/New_York) of upcoming meetings.

+# Toy Example - Proof of concept

+A vignette describing the creation of the `MultiAssayExperiment` object and subsetting can be found in the *vignettes* directory under the name *biocMultiAssayToyExample.Rmd*.

+# Object documentation & Manual Generation

+For convenience, the Roxygen2 package functions are used for documenting and generating R objects and manual pages for this package.
+More information can be found at [R Packages](http://r-pkgs.had.co.nz/man.html)

 # Contributor Code of Conduct

 As contributors and maintainers of this project, we pledge to respect